Guṇa: Nyaya school of Hinduism

 In Nyaya (Generality or common features) school of Hinduism, there is extensive debate on what Guna means, and whether quality is innate, subjective or describable.
 Early scholars of this school identified 17 qualities, which later scholars expanded to 24 guṇas.
 Different scholars of this school list the 24 differently; for example, Bhasarvajna disallows 6 of the 24 commonly accepted by the ancient scholars.
 The most commonly accepted list is: color, taste, smell, touch, number, contact, disjunction, farness, nearness, dimension, separateness, knowledge, pleasure, frustration, desire, hatred, effort, weight, fluidity, viscosity, dispositional tendency, merit, demerit, and sound.

 Nyaya school considers quality as non-repeatable, a conceptual theme not found in Western philosophy where "quality" is presumed to be repeatable.
 It is also not found in some parallel schools of Hinduism.
 Repeatability means that the white in one object is same as white in other object, and white means the same thing.
-Nyaya scholars hold that "whiteness" is a guna of "white", but that is different from "whiteness" of an object or living being.
+Nyaya scholars hold that "whiteness" is a guṇa of "white", but that is different from "whiteness" of an object or living being.
 To them, white has many hues and the "whiteness" is subjective.

 In Laksanavali, an ancient Indian text by Udayana, Guna is discussed with more nuance.
 For example, he writes, "quality of earth" is specific only if it meets three conditions: it occurs in earth, does not occur in anything that is not earthy, and be a distinctive quality that cannot be described as combination of other qualities.

+There are twenty four gunas mentioned in the joint school of Nyaya - Vaisheshika system in the Indian philosophy.
+For example, the Indian philosopher Praśastapāda had mentioned the term gurutva (Sanskrit: गुरुत्व) for the cause of the act of falling, in his commentary text Praśastapādabhāṣya on the Vaisheshika Sutra of Maharshi Kanada.
+According to him, gurutva is the quality of the paramanus of prithvi and ap (water).
+Gurutva is a Sanskrit word made from two terms guru and tva.
+The term guru has meaning of weight or heaviness.
+And the term tva is a Sanskrit affix to convert an adjective word into an abstract noun.
+When the affix term tva is added after the term guru, then the compound word gurutva takes the form of an abstract noun.